nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 * Supported beginning in VSD version 5.4.1.
 * `upgrade_from_version` and `upgrade_to_version` variables must be set to 'u' versions of the same release, e.g. 5.4.1 and 5.4.1u1, 5.4.1u1 and 5.4.1u4, etc.

+Note that MetroAE only supports patch upgrades for VSD using the `upgrade_vsds` play.
+Attempting to do a patch release upgrade via any other method will result in an error.

 ### Active/Standby cluster upgrade
 You can use MetroAE to upgrade Active/Standby VSD clusters, also known as geo-redundant clusters.
 You can also use MetroAE to upgrade Active/Standby VSTAT (ES) clusters.
 The support for this is built into the `upgrade_everything`, `upgrade_vsds`, and `upgrade_vstats` plays.
 A step-by-step manual procedure is supported, but is not documented here.
 See [Upgrading By Individual Steps](#upgrading-by-individual-steps-not-including-active-standby-clusters) for more information.